 Condoms were in the spotlight, more than they ever had been because once again, they came to the rescue.

 Due to the AIDS epidemic, the first half of the 1990s continued the worldwide increase in prophylactic use in developed countries.
 Condoms became available in a variety of supermarkets and convenience stores.

 Brands also kept developing their product lines to satisfy customer demand, which leads us to the next question.
-When were condoms invented for people who are allergic to rubber?

 In the mid-1990s, Durex came out with Avanti, a significant product introduction, as it was the first polyurethane condom (non-latex).